PradeepPappuAto/kotlin-native/FAQ.md

 C language header, allowing to use all public APIs available in your Kotlin/Native program from C code.
 See `samples/python_extension` as an example of using such shared object to provide a bridge between Python and Kotlin/Native.

+Q: How do I create frameworks for iOS and macOS?

+A: Use `-produce framework` compiler switch, or `konanArtifacts { framework {} }` in Gradle.
+It will allow to add Kotlin functionality easily to existing projects written in Objective-C or Swift.